 There is no sensitive ecological area / protected forest area such as national wildlife park, or bird sanctuary crossing the proposed route alignment.
 The removal of herbaceous vegetation from the soil and loosening of the top soil generally causes soil erosion.
-However, no such impacts are identified for both construction and operation phases.
+However, such impacts would be primarily confined to the project site during initial periods of the construction phase.

-These would be minimised through adoption of mitigation measures like paving and surface treatment and water sprinkling.
+These would be minimized through adoption of mitigation measures like paving and surface treatment and water sprinkling.